UniversalDependencies/docs/_pcm-dep/ccomp-cleft.md

 The ccomp:cleft relation is used between a clefted clause or adverb and its head.
 When the clefted element is nominal however, we use the [acl:cleft]() relation.
 In Naija clefts are used for focalization.

-The clefted elements can be identified by the presence of the copulative particle _na_ .
+The clefted elements can be identified by the presence of the copulative particle _na_ which is describe in more details on the [PART]() page.

 ~~~ conllu
 # visual-style 2 6 ccomp:cleft	color:blue